scollinselliott/eratosthenes/README.md

 - `externals` : a `list` of the marginal densities of date of any *terminus post quem* or *terminus ante quem*, as affected by depositional variates in the joint conditional distribution.
-- `production` : a `list` of the marginal densities of the production date of a given type or class of artifact, given the rule stipulated in the input.
 - `mcse` : a vector of the MCSE of all events.

 Information on the `marginals` object can be accessed with `print()` and `summary()`.
-Density plots and density histograms of one more events can be produced using `plot()` and `hist()` respectively (see documentation for details).
+Density plots and density histograms of one more events can be produced using `plot()` and `histogram()` respectively (see packag documentation for details).

-### Dates of Use
+### Dates of the Production, Use, and Deposition of a Type

-Determining the use date proceeds along the same method of Gibbs sampling discussed above, using consistent batch means to determine convergence.
-To compute a density of the use date of an artifact or artifact type, an object of class `marginals` is necessary (i.e., the estimation of the production and depositional dates must first be performed).
-Then, the `use_dates()` function will return a density conditional on the production and depositional dates.

-Only one type at a time can be estimated with `use_dates()`.
-A type can be defined on the basis of:
+Determining the date of the production, use, and deposition of an artifact type uses the same method of Gibbs sampling discussed above, i.e., consistent batch means to determine convergence.
+Given that types are ideal constructs used to categorize artifacts, the notion of a “type” here has flexibility.
+While only one “type” at a time can be estimated with `gibbs_ad_type()`, here, a “type” can be defined on the basis of:

 - One or more `id` in the finds list.
 - One or more `type` in the finds list.